Hyrlos/Hyrlos.github.io/index.md

 ## Work experience

+- **Control Engineer - CERN**
+  *February 2024 - Today | CERN (European Organization for Nuclear Research), Geneva, Switzerland*
+  Modernized and standardized the software ecosystem for continuous monitoring of critical technical services, improving reliability, scalability, and compliance with industrial standards.
+Led deployment process renewal, infrastructure upgrades, and DevOps enhancements to streamline operations and boost efficiency.
 - **Internship: Developer**
   *February 2020 – 9 months | ITK, Montpellier, FRANCE*
   Conception and development of a connector between Jira and Gitlab.
 The goal is to synchronise the issue tracking and help to simplify the support processes.
 - **Internship: Developer**
   *June 2019 – 3 months | CIRAD, FRANCE - SPKS, INDONESIA*
   Conception and development of a tool to visualize the survey’s results about “the strategies of small producer to improve their life conditions In Indonesia”.
 - **Internship: Developer**
   *June 2018 – 3 months | LIRMM, Montpellier, FRANCE*
   Development of a knowledge graph visualization based on the French lexical and semantic network “JeuxDeMots”.
 - **Internship: Analyst – Developer**
   *April 2017 – 3 months | TDN Pro, Québec, CANADA*
   Web development of a copyright management application.

 ### Teaching